Skip to main content

 Protidaan: Chapter Fifteen

 My siblings expected a gift from me every time I went out of town for work.
 Usually, it started with something like sweets, candies or a famous souvenir from where I went, but when it came to going to Calcutta for a week or so, they would hand me a list.
 Especially Bibha.
 I had to spend an extra day running about the busy, noisy streets of Calcutta getting her things.
 After I decided not to stay in Calcutta, I was afraid to go back and face Dada.
 But Thamma had other plans.
-To teach me the ways around our work, she insisted I must visit Calcutta over the weekend, and meet her lawyers.
+To teach me the ways around our work, she insisted I must visit Calcutta over the weekend and meet her lawyers.
 I should know their office, and they should become familiar with my face.
-That meant Thamma called up Koni Boudi informing her that I was going to stay.
-Not even six months had passed by since I left Calcutta and I was back in the crowded city streets, with a piece of small luggage, pushing my way through the crowd at Howrah Bridge to find a transport that would take me to Dada’s North Calcutta house.
+That meant Thamma called up Koni Boudi, informing her that I was going to stay.
+Not even six months had passed by since I left Calcutta, and I was back in the crowded city streets, with a small piece of luggage, pushing my way through the crowd at Howrah Bridge to find a transport that would take me to Dada’s North Calcutta house.

-I had arrived, to be greeted with a glass of chilled water from their newly bought refrigerator which Boudi flaunted that her father had gifted her on their wedding anniversary.
+I had arrived to be greeted with a glass of chilled water from their newly bought refrigerator, which Boudi flaunted that her father had gifted her on their wedding anniversary.
 She told me of irrelevant details of their work, her parents' journey to Haridwar, didn’t fail to mention Konkona’s studies and finally went to fetch Khoka as I took out the toy elephant Lata had packed for him.
 The list Bibha handed me fell from my pocket as Boudi inspected it.

 On returning home, I eyed the things Boudi had bought.
 She had gone out of her way to buy things for Thamma, Ananta and me as well.
 I eyed the five sarees she got for Bibha, instead of one.

 “If you need to buy anything else, the driver can take you to Hogg Market tomorrow.”
 She offered.
 I nodded.
 Some things were not on the list.
-Like my rolls of paper, a fountain pen, ink, and perfume I eyed one of the advertisements in the newspaper.
+Like my rolls of paper, a fountain pen, ink, and perfume, I eyed one of the advertisements in the newspaper.
 I decided to go shopping the next day, with the driver in tow.
-I somehow had a more hearty conversation with him, about his village and family, than I did with my brother or sister-in-law.
+I somehow had a more hearty conversation with him about his village and family than I did with my brother or sister-in-law.

-When I walked out of the bath, feeling rejuvenated as I folded the sleeves of my Panjabi I eyed Lata who had now opened my luggage and was putting things back in place.
+When I walked out of the bath, feeling rejuvenated as I folded the sleeves of my Panjabi, I eyed Lata, who had now opened my luggage and was putting things back in place.
 Separating out the used clothes that needed to be washed.
 She placed the brown paper packets down on my table, not curious about their contents as she continued to empty the luggage.

 “Boudi gave them a lot of things, more than I bought,” I spoke up as she nodded in silence.
 I cleared my throat.
-I picked up the larger brown paper bag from my desk and held it up to her eye level making her stop arranging my things.
+I picked up the larger brown paper bag from my desk and held it up to her eye level, making her stop arranging my things.

 “I got this for you.”
 She looked surprised at the package.